The Commercial Evidence

 23% Higher profitability in top-quartile engaged teams Gallup Q12 Meta-Analysis

-$8.9T Annual global cost of disengagement — roughly 9% of GDP Gallup, State of the Global Workplace 2024
+$10T Annual global cost of disengagement — roughly 9% of GDP Gallup, State of the Global Workplace 2026

 85% Of employees have withheld critical information from their manager Edmondson & Detert, Harvard Business School

-01 The engagement case 02 The cost of getting it wrong 03 The Google case 04 The innovation case 05 The silence problem The connection
+01 The engagement case 02 The cost of getting it wrong 03 The Google case 04 The innovation case 05 The silence problem 06 The happiness case The connection

 Why it matters